tobialbertino/skripsi/readme.md

 ## Output model

-Because the size of the model output from the transfer learning results is quite large, I use OneDrive IPb to upload the model results, the model can be accessed at the following link:
+Because the size of the model output from the transfer learning results is quite large, I use OneDrive IPB to upload the model results, the model can be accessed at the following link:
 - [**Output Model link OneDrive**](https://appsipbacid-my.sharepoint.com/:f:/g/personal/muhamad_tobiaja232_apps_ipb_ac_id/EprpGn2mHMBHlHqsoP-TOA0B02LHNwdZeujJ4Aezl04kBA?e=I3tyYs)

 and the model used is from the following directory: